News ReleasesNovember 29, 2011

 Executive Director of Communications and Marketing

-to take The Next Step?
+Are you ready to take The Next Step?

 VANCOUVER, Wash. – It’s a rapidly growing profession that blends health services and information technology.
 Health informatics is the newest transfer degree program at Clark College.
 It will be launched during winter quarter 2012.